spaying

 What to expect after surgery

-Neutering, while less invasive than spaying, is still an effective medical procedure that necessitates some recuperation time.
-Lethargy is typical in the days immediately following the system, and pain medication may also be used in the recovery process.
-You must keep a close eye on your pet to make sure it doesn’t lick or bite the incision to lower the risk of infection.
+Neutering, while less invasive than spaying, is still a medical procedure that requires recovery time.
+Lethargy is typical after surgery, but a pet should never be uncomfortable.
+Keep a close eye on your pet to ensure it doesn’t lick or bite at the incision.

 neutering